 "Waxing such a sensitive area can be uncomfortable, especially for first-timers," explains Petak.
 "However, since waxing removes the hair from the root, it makes it grow softer and finer."
 The more you wax, the less painful the treatments.
 "A high-quality wax can help make the experience more comfortable."
 To further minimize pain, consider taking an over-the-counter pain reliever (like ibuprofen or acetaminophen) an hour before the treatment.

 Also, remember to breathe.
-Deep breaths can be reassuring to your nervous system.
+Deep breaths can be reassuring and calming.
 So can anticipating the pain and syncing it with your breath.
 Try to inhale with the wax application and exhale during the removal part of the process.
 All in, the process takes around 20 minutes, so know the light is at the end of the fairly short tunnel.

-If you notice small red bumps shortly after you're done waxing that are typical of razor burn, be sure to keep the area moisturized, and apply a cortisone cream to reduce redness.
+If you notice small red bumps shortly after you're done waxing that are typical of razor burn, be sure to keep the area moisturized, and apply a cortisone cream meant to reduce redness.
 Apply clean, sterile cotton over the area if you accidentally burn yourself with hot wax.
 A dermatologist should see a burn first, regardless of the body part.

 DIY Brazilian Wax

 If you're in a position where you need to give yourself a wax at home, the first step, as mentioned, is you'll want to take try to relax, especially since you won't have a technician present to help calm your nerves.
 "The most important thing is to read the instructions and precautions thoroughly before waxing, to minimize pain and irritation," says Ismiel.
 "Sometimes the pain can be caused by the anxiety you may be feeling about waxing."
 Follow her steps below for how to do a Brazilian wax at home.

 - Before waxing, find a position you are comfortable with that gives you good visibility.
 Doing so in front of a mirror is advised.

 - Always work on one small area at a time, starting from the outside and working your way into the more sensitive areas.

 - If using a hard wax, let the wax cool on your skin for about 30 seconds until it is still soft and pliable but no longer sticky to touch.